-Born in 1969 in Jinju.
-Currently lives and works in Seoul, South Korea.
-Deploying various cinematic configurations for his photographic and video works, Jung explores the border between fiction and reality.
+Born in 1969, Jung is based in Seoul, South Korea.
+Using various cinematic configurations for his photographic and video works, Jung explores the border between fiction and reality.
 Through the memories and dreams narrated by common people, Jung highlights the distinctive moments of anonymous individuals in modern history.
-Jung was invited by established institutions such as MoMA, Asia Society in New York and National Museum of Modern and Contemporary Art in Gwacheon, South Korea, and participated in numerous biennales including Venice, Gwangju and Shanghai.
-His works are in the collections of numerous international museums such as The Museum of Modern Art, New York, USA; National Museum of Contemporary Art, Gwacheon, South Korea; and St. Louis Art Museum, St. Louis, USA.
+Jung was invited to present at established institutions such as MoMA, Asia Society in New York and National Museum of Modern and Contemporary Art in Gwacheon, South Korea, and participated in numerous biennales including Venice, Gwangju and Shanghai.
+His works are in the collections of numerous international museums such as The Museum of Modern Art, New York, USA, National Museum of Contemporary Art, Gwacheon, South Korea, and St. Louis Art Museum, St. Louis, USA.

 “Born in 1983, lives and works in Hong Kong.
 Lai has explored to translate various unique textures into different forms and media.
 The subjects in her paintings and installations are seemingly banal and mundane, however, she carefully depicts the power, politics and historical narratives behind these ordinary objects.